Pompeii: Modern archaeology

 In January 2021 a well-preserved "large, four-wheel ceremonial chariot" was uncovered in the portico of the luxurious villa in Civita Giuliana, north of Pompeii, where a stable had previously been discovered in 2018.
 The carriage is made of bronze and black and red wooden panels, with engraved silver and bronze medallions at the back.
 It is now thought to be an elaborate and unique bridal carriage called a pilentum and in 2023 has been restored for display at the Baths of Diocletian.
 Nearby the bodies of two fugitives had been found using plaster casts, and in a stable the remains of horses, one still in harness.

 In 2021, an exceptional 1st century AD painted tomb of a freed slave, Marcus Venerius Secundio, containing mummified human remains, was discovered outside the Porta Sarno gate.
 Its inscription records he achieved custodianship of the Temple of Venus and membership of the Sodales Augustales, priests of the Imperial Cult.
 Also, he organised Greek and Latin performances lasting four days, the first evidence of Greek cultural events in Pompeii.

 In April 2024, a dining hall lined with rare frescoes was excavated as part of a broader project aimed at shoring up the front of the perimeter between the excavated and unexcavated area of the site.
 One fresco presents Helen of Troy and Paris, and another depicts Apollo and Princess Cassandra, with Apollo trying to attract the princess's attention.
-The hall, measuring 15 by 6 meters, was located in a house on Via di Nola—one of the main city streets in the famous Regio IX area.
+The hall, measuring 15 x 6 m, was located in a house on Via di Nola—one of the main city streets in the Regio IX area.
 The room walls were painted black, perhaps to hide the traces of soot from the lighting fixtures.